-The Direct Catering Playbook: How I Built a 6-Figure Profit Center Without Paying 30% Commissions
+The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

-Here’s the catering playbook I use to build a six-figure profit engine, grow corporate accounts, and drive direct orders without paying 30% to marketplaces.
+Here’s the catering playbook I use to build a six-figure profit engine, grow corporate accounts, and drive direct orders.

 Key takeaways

-• Catering should be your highest-margin, compounding growth engine.
-Treat it as a core business, not a side hustle.
+• Catering should be your highest-margin growth engine.
+Treat it as core business, not a side hustle.

-• Obscurity is the #1 barrier: make your catering impossible to miss across in-store, your website/GBP, and every order touchpoint.
+• Obscurity is the #1 barrier: make your catering impossible to miss in-store, on your website/GBP, and in every order.

-• Own the channel to protect profit: shift marketplace orders to direct, commission-free ordering and win repeat business with per-person bundles, premium packaging, and on-time delivery.
+• Own the channel to protect profit: shift marketplace orders to direct ordering and win repeat business with per-person bundles, premium packaging, and on-time delivery.

-Catering should be the single most profitable segment of your restaurant.
-The tickets are significantly larger, the revenue is predictable, and the margins on bulk production are inherently healthier than à la carte service.
+Catering should be the most profitable segment of your restaurant.
+The tickets are significantly larger, the revenue is predictable, and the margins on bulk production are healthier than à la carte service.

-But I see the same fundamental error time and time again: restaurants treat catering like a passive side hustle, bleeding profits by letting marketplaces take 20% to 30% (or more!) off the top of every single order.
+But I see the same error over and over: restaurants treat catering like a passive side hustle, letting marketplaces take large commissions off every order.

-Let me set the record straight: Catering is not just extra revenue; it is an engine for growth.
+Catering is not just extra revenue; it's an engine for growth.
 But to capture that growth, you have to own the channel and execute relentlessly.

 The #1 Barrier to Catering Growth: Obscurity

-You can create the perfect catering menu, but still fail because not enough customers know it exists.
-I see restaurants do this all the time—then they think catering “didn’t work” for them.
+You can create the perfect catering menu and still fail because not enough customers know it exists.
+Restaurants do this all the time, then think catering "didn't work" for them.

-Think about it: A regular customer who orders from you twice a month for dinner may have no idea you can handle their office's 40-person lunch meeting.
-That office administrator or corporate event planner who orders weekly will still default to big chains for catering if they don’t know you offer it.
+A regular customer who orders from you twice a month for dinner may have no idea you can handle their office's 40-person lunch meeting.
+That office administrator who orders weekly will still default to big chains for catering if they don't know you offer it.

 If people don't know you cater, nothing else matters.
-Your catering offerings must be impossible to miss across every single customer touchpoint.
-And yes, it will take work.
+Your catering offerings must be impossible to miss across every customer touchpoint.

-Now, let me show you why solving that visibility problem is so worth the effort.
+Here's why solving that visibility problem is worth the effort.

 Why Catering Is So Valuable for Your Restaurant